syncfusion-content/fileformat-docs/File-Formats/PDF/PdfGrid.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Table/PdfGrid/Customize-the-table-in-a-PDF-document).

 ## Built-in table styles

 In-built table styles can be applied to [PdfGrid](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Grid.PdfGrid.html), and the appearance is made similar to Microsoft Word’s built-in table styles.
 You can also apply in-built table styles with the following additional table style options.